TianjieZhang1993/DSPS22/README.md

 ## Member: Amanda Jo Mullins, Steven Kim, TJ Zhang(tjzhang@u.boisestate.edu), Yang Lu

 We mainly use Generative adversarial network(GAN) to augment images in this competition.
 In the whole competiting process, we try to do some image-preprocess like **Histogram equalization**, some **filters** including Median, Gamma, Gaussian ...
 However, all the image preprocess methods showed an accruacy decrease in the final result.
 Also, we try to use the **traditional image augmentation methods** like crop, noise, flip ..., but these still did not improve the final result.
 Eventually, we made a try in using the **Generative adversarial network** to produce fake road images.
 It could make totally different images depending on our training data.
 Thankfully, it shows that it is a powerful way to augment the pavement images which we already have.
-We got an accuracy of 0.6332599118942731 which steps second in the final step.
+We got an accuracy around 0.633.

 ## Procedure: